redisson/redisson/docs/configuration.md

 ## Single mode

-Single mode could be used with any hosting.
+Single mode can be utilized for a single instance of either a Redis or Valkey node.

 Compatible with: